Mar 10, 2026

 Edge Functions and Performance at Global Scale

 One of the quietly transformative developments of the past three years has been the explosion of edge computing.
-Where code once ran in a single data centre, it now runs at the edge — in 200+ locations around the world, physically close to your users.
-The result: latency numbers that were impossible five years ago, now standard.
+Where code once ran in a single data centre, it now runs at the edge, in 200+ locations around the world, physically close to your users.
+The result is latency numbers that were impossible five years ago, now standard.

-Emergent Labs deploys edge functions by default for API routes, authentication checks, and personalisation logic.
-An app built on their platform delivers a sub-100ms API response to a user in Lagos, São Paulo, or Seoul as reliably as one in London.
+An app built on a properly configured edge infrastructure delivers a sub-100ms API response to a user in Lagos, São Paulo, or Seoul as reliably as one in London.

 The Honest Comparison: What Different Approaches Actually Cost You